Homeschool

 2. Galaxy Popcorn.
 This was DELICIOUS and here’s where we got the recipe.
 I just didn’t get any pictures of it, my bad!
 Definitely try it if you’ve got a sweet tooth going during your space study.

 3. Rocket ship!
 We did the ‘ol explode a pop bottle using vinegar and baking soda.
 Our experiment didn’t go exactly as planned but the kids did manage to get one to pop off the ground.
-They enjoyed decorated their pop bottles before blasting them off too.
+They enjoyed decorating their pop bottles before blasting them off too.

 PIN ME!